Bright, indirect light and regular water:

 Epipremnum aureum 'Aureum'

 These plants grow in a wide range of environments, in bright indirect light as well as low light and with most watering conditions.
-A great addition to you bathroom or office because they're so easy to keep alive and they clean the air.
+A great addition to home or office because they're so easy to keep alive and they clean the air.
+Evergreen vine to 13', trailing or climbing.
 Native to French Polynesia.

 Haworthia venosa subsp. tessellata